DemianWright/io_scene_blb/README.md

 #### Parse Object Colors ####
 Get object colors from object names.
 (Default: False)

-#### Automatic Quad Sorting ####
-Automatically calculate the correct section for quads that in the same plane as the bounding planes of the bounds object.
-This is pointless unless **Coverage** is enabled.
-(Default: False)

-#### Coverage ####
-Enable coverage calculations.
-Shows additional settings when selected.
-This is pointless unless **Automatic Quad Sorting** is enabled or at least one object has a quad sorting definition.
-See *Defining Coverage & Quad Sorting* below for more information.
-(Default: False)

 #### Custom Definition Tokens ####
 Allows you to specify the definition tokens the exporter uses.
 Shows additional settings when selected.
 See *Defining Tokens* below for more information.
 (Default: False)